-Whitewashing state racism: 40 years after the Brixton uprising
+Whitewashing state racism then and now: 40 years after the Brixton uprising

 The "riots" took place against a backdrop of oppression, far-right terror and both complacency and complicity from the British state.
 This was all too painfully demonstrated months before in nearby New Cross, when 13 young black people were killed at a party in a fire thought to have been ignited by National Front members.